endophage/notary/CONTRIBUTING.md

    - bad title: "It doesn't work with my docker"
    - good title: "Publish fail: 400 error with E_INVALID_DIGEST"
  2. copy the output of:
-   - `notary version` or `docker version`
+   - `notary version`
- 3. Run `notary` or `docker` with the `-D` option for debug output, and please include a copy of the command and the output.
+ 3. Run `notary` with the `-D` option for debug output, and please include a copy of the command and the output.
  4. If relevant, copy your `notaryserver` and `notarysigner` logs that show the error (this is likely the output from running `docker-compose up`)

-## Contributing a patch for a known bug, or a small correction
+## Contributing code

 You should follow the basic GitHub workflow:

- 1. fork
+ 1. Fork this repo
- 2. commit a change
+ 2. Commit changes to your fork
- 3. make sure the tests pass
+ 3. Make sure the tests pass
- 4. PR
+ 4. PR your branch against the master branch of this repo

-Additionally, you must [sign your commits](https://github.com/docker/docker/blob/master/CONTRIBUTING.md#sign-your-work).
-It's very simple:

- - configure your name with git: `git config user.name "Real Name" && git config user.email mail@example.com`
- - sign your commits using `-s`: `git commit -s -m "My commit"`
+ 5. Ensure all required PR checks are passing

 Some simple rules to ensure quick merge: